 Nutrient-rich eggs are part of heart-healthy diet patterns, according to findings from leading researchers and health authorities

-In 2015, the Dietary Guidelines Advisory Committee (DGAC) removed dietary cholesterol from the list of nutrients of public health concern1, and this conclusion remained unchanged in the 2020 DGAC report.2 Historically, there has been a limit of 300 milligrams per day for dietary cholesterol, even though eggs were listed as a nutrient-rich food and part of healthy dietary patterns in previous guidelines.3
+In 2015, the Dietary Guidelines Advisory Committee (DGAC) removed dietary cholesterol from the list of nutrients of public health concern1.
+Up until that point, there had historically been a limit of 300 milligrams per day for dietary cholesterol, even though eggs were listed as a nutrient-rich food and part of healthy dietary patterns in previous guidelines2.

-In making this decision, the 2015 DGA committee referenced, among other sources, a 2013 systematic review that examined the relationship between egg consumption and cardiovascular disease in almost 350,000 participants across 16 studies.4 The review and meta-analysis found no relationship between egg intake and cardiovascular disease, ischemic heart disease, or stroke.
+In making this decision, the 2015 DGA Committee referenced, among other sources, a 2013 systematic review that examined the relationship between egg consumption and cardiovascular disease in almost 350,000 participants across 16 studies3.
+The review and meta-analysis found no relationship between egg intake and cardiovascular disease, ischemic heart disease, or stroke.

-Since 2015, the science evaluating the relationship between dietary cholesterol, eggs, and cardiovascular health has continued to grow, with several new research studies and authoritative reports building on our existing knowledge.
+Since 2015, the science evaluating the relationship between dietary cholesterol, eggs, and cardiovascular health has continued to grow4,5, with several new research studies and authoritative reports building on our existing knowledge.

 LATEST RESEARCH FINDINGS FROM OBSERVATIONAL COHORTS